c64lib/text/README.md

 ### Changes in 0.3.0

-* Screen shift to the right (both screen mem and color RAM) are well tested with T-Rex 64 release.
+* Screen shift to the left (both screen mem and color RAM) are well tested with T-Rex 64 release.
 * New macro: `tiles-2x2.asm/decodeTile`.
 * New macro: `tiles-2x2.asm/drawTile`.
-* New macro: `tiles-2x2.asm/shiftScreenRight`.
+* New macro: `tiles-2x2.asm/shiftScreenLeft`.
-* New macro: `tiles-2x2.asm/shiftColorRamRight`.
+* New macro: `tiles-2x2.asm/shiftColorRamLeft`.

 ### Changes in 0.2.0